Thinguyen23/Stock-analysis/README.md

 # Stock-analysis

-Analysis on green energy stocks for Steve's parents The analysis use excel to sort through the stock database to determine total volume and calculate annual return for each stock
+Analysis on green energy stocks for Steve's parents.

+The analysis use excel to sort through the stock database to determine total volume and calculate annual return for each stock